shubhampundhir/UNet/README.md

-# Implementation of deep learning framework -- Unet, using Keras
+# Implementation of deep learning framework -- Unet, using Pytorch

 The architecture was inspired by [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).

 ---
 ### Data augmentation

 The data for training contains 30 512*512 images, which are far not enough to feed a deep learning neural network.
-I use a module called ImageDataGenerator in keras.preprocessing.image to do data augmentation.

-See dataPrepare.ipynb and data.py for detail.

 ### Model

 ![UNET_architecture](https://github.com/shubhampundhir/UNet/assets/56575094/bed931a6-da03-4848-b176-423f39c052fc)
-This deep neural network is implemented with Keras functional API, which makes it extremely easy to experiment with different interesting architectures.
+This deep neural network is implemented with Pytorch, which makes it extremely easy to experiment with different interesting architectures.

 Output from the network is a 512*512 which represents mask that should be learned.
 Sigmoid activation function makes sure that mask pixels are in \[0, 1\] range.